crynux-ecosystem/genki-dama/README.md

 We utilizes Genki-Dama to finetune LLMs that can perform state-of-the-art results on benchmarks.

 This is the improvement over [Shepherd-7B](https://arxiv.org/pdf/2305.05644)

+### Multi-modality Models

+Expand the landscape to other modality models: image generation, music generation, etc.

 ### Data Markeplace